2024 Solar Incentives Guide for Norfolk, MA - Tax Credits & Rebates

 EcoWatch's Norfolk, MA Solar Incentives FAQs

-To discover the top solar panel installation companies near you, read our article on the top solar companies in Norfolk.
+To find the best solar panel installers near you, take a look at our article on the best solar companies in Norfolk.

-The order that incentives will be applied in might vary depending on which incentives you receive but usually yes, you can receive multiple types of incentives for your solar project.
-Check with your solar installer or a local tax professional to confirm you are claiming all the incentives you qualify for and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you are claiming but usually yes, you can receive multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to confirm you are claiming all the incentives you're eligible for and applying them in the correct order.

 Can I get any financial incentives when I add solar panels to a rental property, vacation home or commercial property?